Will Vaulks: Sheffield Wednesday

 On 21 June 2022, Vaulks joined Sheffield Wednesday following the expiration of his Cardiff City contract.
 He made his Wednesday debut against Portsmouth on 30 July as a substitute for Fisayo Dele-Bashiru.
 On 1 October he scored his first goal for the club as the only goal of the game away to Port Vale.
 On 26 March 2024, Vaulks was awarded the EFL Championship Player in the Community for the third time.
 Will Vaulks won the clubs 2023–24 Player of the Season Award after being a vital cog in the midfield.
 Following the end of the 2023–24 season, the club had offered Vaulks a new contract.

 Oxford United

 On 11 June 2024, it was confirmed Vaulks would join Oxford United on 1 July 2024.
 He made his debut against Norwich City on 10 August, starting the game in a 2–0 win.
+On 14 January 2025, he scored his first goal for the club in a 1–1 league draw away against Plymouth Argyle.

+Tranmere Rovers

+On 3 August 2026, Vaulks signed a two-year contract with hometown club Tranmere Rovers, returning to the club where he started his youth career in football.
+On 14 August, the eve of the beginning of the league season, he was named captain by manager Darrell Clarke.

 International career

 Vaulks qualifies to play for Wales through his mother, and in March 2019 manager Ryan Giggs called him up to the national team for games against Slovakia and Trinidad and Tobago.
 He made his debut in the friendly against the latter team at the Racecourse Ground in Wrexham on 20 March, playing the full match and assisting the only goal by Ben Woodburn in added time.
 He made his competitive debut on 8 June that year in a 2–1 defeat to Croatia.